 Flahavan’s goes East

 BrandFlahavan’s sales in South Korea have performed particularly well due to a government initiative which encourages the consumption of higher fibre cereals.
 Oats have double the fibre of white rice, making it a popular choice to improve the health of the nation.

-SustainabilityThe wind turbine is installed on John Flahavan’s fields – we generate over 50% of our own electricity.
+SustainabilityThe wind turbine is installed on John Flahavan’s fields – we self-generate over 70% of our own energy

-BrandFlahavan’s relaunch their flapjack range which now consist of 5 varieties Original, Choc Chip, Cranberry & Orange, Lemon & Poppyseed, Fruit & Nut, Multiseed and Dark Choc & Orange.
+BrandFlahavan’s relaunch their flapjack range which now consists of 5 varieties Original, Choc Chip, Cranberry & Orange, Lemon & Poppyseed, and Dark Choc & Orange